-The following are the core topic areas of the Data Architecture and Management Designer certification and what you’re expected to know:
+The following are the core topic areas of the Data Architect certification and what you’re expected to know:

 The data modeling / database design topic is one of two largest sections of the exam.

 The first objective requires you to compare and contrast various techniques for designing a Lightning Platform data model.
 This includes how to use standard and custom objects, standard and custom fields, different types of relationships and object features that are available as part of the platform.
 A data model typically includes standard and custom objects, relationships among those objects, fields, and other features such as record types.
 An entity relationship diagram can be utilized to visualize the data model.
 Metadata API can be used to retrieve, deploy, create, update or delete customization information.

 The second objective is related to designing a data model that is scalable and obeys the current security and sharing model.
 There are various features in Salesforce that support different business processes, such as Person accounts which can be utilized to store information about individual customers.
 External objects can be used to make external data visible in Salesforce.
 Picklist fields allow users to select a value from a predefined list of values, which ensures high data quality.
 It is also important when designing a data model and storing data in Salesforce to ensure that there is sufficient storage space.